 How to take payments for your side hustle

 Setting up as a sole trader or limited company can be easy to do with the right tools.
 In the modern digital age, taking payments for goods and services online or via credit or debit cards is essential.
-The Square Online Checkout provides everything a small business needs to accept online payments, with no monthly fees and a low cost per transaction.
+The Square Payment Links provides everything a small business needs to accept online payments, with no monthly fees and a low cost per transaction.
 For online sellers, the Square Online Store offers an easy way to establish an online presence and sell goods over the internet, with links to social media to help with marketing.

 The Square contactless card reader facilitates chip and PIN or contactless payments by card from anywhere and is small enough to carry to appointments if required.
 The Square invoicing system lets businesses that do not always operate with advance payments keep track of everything owed and generate invoices quickly and easily.